br3ndonland/R-guide/R-guide.md

 nparcomp(y~a, data, type=)
 ```

-  - Requires the nparcomp package.
+  - Requires the `nparcomp` package.

 `npmc`: there used to be an npmc package that is referred to in some
 documentation.
-It is no longer maintained.
+It has been deprecated.

 #### Kruskal-Wallis Assumptions